rjspencer/docs/theming.md

 lt
 :	check if the position is less than a certain point

+e
+:	check to see if the position is equal to a certain point

 ### if:ReadMore
 Checks if the current excerpt is trimmed to length of 600 characters (give or take, depending on HTML tags).